oracle-livelabs/pts/ai-vector-embedding-python/labs/labs.md

       </copy>
     ```

-    **NOTE:** The first time you run this program you may notice that it downloads a series of dependencies.
+    **NOTE:** The first time you run this program you may notice series of dependencies get downloaded.
 The files have already been downloaded in our Oracle LiveLab environment so you should not see these download operations.

     You should see the following: